 Click here to submit an article.
 Make sure to include a date to remove the posting.

-Please keep the family of Mr. Cross in your thoughts and prayers.
+Please keep Roberta, Lorne and family in your thoughts and prayers.

 Rev. Heather Sandford